Louismac/CBMicroBit/README.md

 ```
 from the terminal.
 Or by double clicking on it.

+## The Micro:Bit
+We've included a hex file (CBMicrobit.hex) that can just be dragged onto the MicroBit.
+All it does it advertise the accelerometer, button, thermometer, LED and IO Pin services.

+Important changes to remember to make to the MicrobitConfig.h file if you are building your own project with C++ is setting MICROBIT_BLE_OPEN to 1 (this disables pairing) and MICROBIT_SD_GATT_TABLE_SIZE to its maximum, which is  0x700.
+If this is not done then the services will not appear.

 ## OSC Output

 The program outputs to localhost:9109 by default.
 The output port can be set using the first argument of the program